THE ESSENTIALS OF HYDRATION

 What is hydration?

-A healthy human body contains about 50% water in females and 60 % water in males.
-Our vital organs such as heart and brain contain an even higher percentage of water at around 75-85%.
-Many people do not consider water as part of ‘nutrition’ – but in fact it is an absolutely foundational aspect of our diet, influencing the short- and long-term health of our entire body.
+A healthy human body contains about 50% water in females and 60% water in males.
+Our vital organs such as the heart and brain contain an even higher percentage of water at around 75-85%.
+Maintaining our water levels is essentially what it means to stay hydrated – making water the most nutritious substance for our body, essentially.

 How much water should I drink per day?

-Many people are familiar with 1.5 – 2 liters of water per day as a guideline.
+Many people are familiar with 1.5 – 2 litres of water per day as a guideline.
 However, it is impossible to make a ‘one-size fits all’ recommendation.
-Use 2 liters as a starting point but also consider the following factors which may indicate that you need more:
+Use 2 litres as a starting point but also consider the factors which may require a higher intake, such as the climate, your body size, level of activity, how much you perspire and if you are detoxing.
+The more fluid your body uses or loses, the more water you need to drink.

 How can I tell if I am dehydrated?